sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 ## Loss Function

-We define four different loss functions and construct the total loss function as a linear combination of these four with coefficients being the penalty parameters.
+We define 4 different loss functions and construct the total loss function as a linear combination of these with coefficients being the penalty parameters.
 The first loss function is the prediction error, which is defined as below:

 $$
 \begin{align*}